spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/marketplace/install-the-marketplace-merchant-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that you can see the **Marketplace** button in the navigation menu of the Back Office.
+Make sure there is the **Marketplace** button in the Back Office navigation.

 {% endinfo_block %}